v4nn4/gpt-add/README.md

 # gpt-add

-Learning addition from text using a constrained transformer
+Learning addition from text using a constrained transformer model.